 The word “dialogue” comes down to us from the Greeks.
 It means to converse with one another, or to meet with one another.
 Thus Plato’s “dialogues” are conversations between people, and they also inspire gathering and conversation.
 In examining the kind and character of each Platonic dialogue, we proceed as biologists as if dissecting contents to reveal the form of the dialogues.

-In the first place there are two kinds of Platonic dialogues, narrated and performed.
+In the first place there are two kinds of Platonic dialogues: narrated and performed.
 A narrated dialogue is one in which people are recounting, or recalling, the scene of the dialogue.
-It serves as a kind of introduction and there are nine narrated dialogues, with six narrated by Socrates.
+It serves as a kind of introduction to the setting and there are nine narrated dialogues, with six narrated by Socrates.
 An example of a narrated dialogue is the Theaetetus.
 A performed dialogue simply begins en media res without an introduction and is the most common type of Platonic dialogue as there are twenty-four performed dialogues.